mhutch/mhutch.github.io/_posts/2011-02-07-monodevelop-tips-import-type.md

 created: 1297098009
 redirect_from: /node/183
 ---
 One of my favourite features that we added to MonoDevelop 2.4 is the "import Type" command.
-It is accessed using the keybinding Ctrl-Alt-Space, and shows a list of all types in all namespaces in all referenced assemblies:
+It is accessed using the keybinding Ctrl-Alt-Space, and shows a list of all types in all namespaces in all referenced assemblies.<!--break-->

 <a href="http://mjhutchinson.com/files/images/md-tips/import-type.png" rel="lightbox[md_tips_import_type]" title="The completion list for the Import Type command"><img src="http://mjhutchinson.com/files/images/md-tips/t/import-type.png" alt="The completion list for the Import Type command" style="max-width:98%; display:block;margin-left:auto;margin-right:auto;" /></a>